Updated November 14, 2025

 The multinational automobile manufacturer is the owner of famous subsidiary brands like Lexus, Subaru, and Daihatsu.
 Besides automobile manufacturing, the company also engages in financial services to finance the sales of its cars and motorbikes.

-Toyota is one of the largest automotive manufacturers in the world, and it has a market value of $192.12 billion as of this year.
-The company was founded in 1937.
+Toyota is one of the largest automotive manufacturers in the world, and it has a market value of $244.39 billion as of this year.

-Toyota also ranks on the Forbes 2000 list in 10th place this year, making it a top-10 global company.
-The company ranks 13th on the Fortune Global 500 list.
+Toyota also ranks on the Forbes 2000 list in 14th place this year.

 P.S Do you want to work in tech in Japan?
 Check out our list of software developer jobs in Japan.
 We curate jobs from the best Japanese startups and international companies to save you the time.